This post was last updated on: Friday, February 1, 2020

 The Royal also offers meeting and event spaces, as well as luxury wedding accommodations.
 Wedding parties can host their special day at the Royal—including guest accommodations.

-Best Place to Stay in Waikiki for Your Honeymoon: Moana Surfrider
+Best Hotels in Honolulu for Honeymoon: Moana Surfrider

 Honeymooners will love staying at the Moana Surfrider, A Westin Resort & Spa.
 Considered “The First Lady of Waikiki,” the Moana opened its doors in 1901.
 It offers Victorian elegance with modern comforts and amenities.

 The Moana is steps from the pristine white sands of Waikiki Beach and a short stroll from the areas’ shopping, dining, and entertainment.
 However, there are plenty of things to do on-site, including an outdoor pool, fitness center, beachside spa, and the hotel boasts six restaurants and bars.

 The Moana offers three types of rooms.
 They include suites, penthouse rooms, ocean view rooms, and rooms with views of Diamond Head.
 The hotel also features the historic Banyan Wing.
 Relax in the most exceptional amenities Waikiki has to offer as you dine in stately Victorian surroundings, enjoying Hawaiian delicacies under a historic banyan tree listening to the peaceful sounds of Waikiki Beach.

 Couples and newlyweds should make the Moana Surfrider their first choice for a beach hotel in Hawaii.
 The historic charm, perfect accommodations, fine dining, and proximity to the center of Waikiki are unmatched.